Section 83(b) Election CPA Support

 83(b) work is deadline-driven and documentation-heavy

 The filing window is short, and the tax record needs to match the legal equity documents.
-The engagement should identify the grant date, transfer date, fair market value, vesting terms, and proof-of-filing file before a deadline becomes a permanent issue.
+The engagement should identify the transfer date, grant documents, fair market value, vesting terms, and proof-of-filing file before a deadline becomes a permanent issue.

 Who This Is For